Hr-ArshA/shoplifter/README.md

 ## Acknowledgements

 - **Scrapy**: A powerful and flexible web scraping framework used for crawling.
-- **Celery**: Distributed task queue system used for parallel execution.
+- **Redis**: Distributed task queue system used for parallel execution.
-- **AsyncIO**: Python’s library for writing concurrent code using the async/await syntax.
 - **MySQL**: The relational database used to store the scraped data.

 ---